campjacob/campjacob.github.io/_posts/2008/2008-08-30-mnichen-the-tent-and-good-chicken.md

 date: 2008-08-30 00:18
 permalink: /blog/2008/8/mnichen-the-tent-and-good-chicken
 tags:
   - European Excursion 2008
   - Travel
   - Fire
   - Cooking
   - Surfing
   - Facebook
   - Facebook Album
   - Bus
+  - L-- Munich Germany
+  - L-- Vienna Austria
+  - L-- Prague Czech Republic
 categories:
   - Personal Blog
   - Travel Blog
 locations:
   - Munich Germany
   - Vienna Austria
   - Prague Czech Republic
 ---
 ![ Great Beer from Hofbräuhaus.
 The Staatliches Hofbräuhaus in München is a brewery in Munich, Germany, owned by the Bavarian state government.
 The brewery owns the Hofbräuhaus am Platzl, the Hofbräukeller and the second largest tent at the Oktoberfest (Hofbräu-Festzelt).
 Its own brew is the only beer served.][1]
 Great Beer from Hofbräuhaus.
 The Staatliches Hofbräuhaus in München is a brewery in Munich, Germany, owned by the Bavarian state government.
 The brewery owns the Hofbräuhaus am Platzl, the Hofbräukeller and the second largest tent at the Oktoberfest (Hofbräu-Festzelt).
 Its own brew is the only beer served.